Protests against race discrimination, health care inequality

 In Copiague, about two dozen protesters sang together and marched in the streets, chanting “No Justice, No Peace” and “Say His Name, George Floyd.”

-With a bullhorn in hand, a protester laid on the ground face down at the center of a circle of protesters, repeatedly calling out “mama,” one of George Floyd's last words as Minneapolis Police Officer Derek Chauvin pinned his knee on Floyd’s neck for 8 minutes and 46 seconds.
+With a bullhorn in hand, protester Vincent Doe, of Lindenhurst, laid on the ground face down at the center of a circle of protesters, repeatedly calling out “mama,” one of George Floyd's last words as Minneapolis Police Officer Derek Chauvin pinned his knee on Floyd’s neck for 8 minutes and 46 seconds.

 Comments